ome/omero-documentation/README.rst

     ant zip -Domero.release="5.3.0"

-will generate the HTML documentation for OMERO and Contributing and create an OMERO.doc-5.3.0.zip under omero/_build.
+will generate the HTML documentation for OMERO and Contributing and bundle just the OMERO documentation into an OMERO.doc-5.3.0.zip under omero/_build.

 From omero directory::